Ranidu-Premathilaka/UCSC-ColabRepo/README.md

 # UCSC-ColabRepo
-this repo is handled by Himath, Hasindu and Ranidu
+this repo is maintained by Himath, Hasindu and Ranidu

+there'll be Computer Science related projects in this repository